Integration documentation: Purview Sensitivity Labels

 Setting up labels in Microsoft Purview

-Labels are created and published in two steps in the Microsoft Purview portal: first create the label, then publish it via a label policy so it becomes available to the relevant accounts.
+Labels are created and published in two steps in the Microsoft Purview portal: first create the label, then publish it via a label policy so it becomes available to the relevant accounts and sites.

 1. Sign in to the Microsoft Purview portal and go to Solutions → Information Protection → Sensitivity labels.

 2. Select + Create a label.
-Give it the exact name Datamapper-risk or Datamapper-highrisk, and set the scope to Files & other data assets.
+Give it the exact name Datamapper-risk or Datamapper-highrisk, and set the scope to Files & other data assets (and Emails, if labeling Outlook content).

 3. Repeat to create the second label.
 Both labels must exist before Datamapper can apply them.

 4. Go to Publishing policies and select Publish label.
-Add both labels to the policy and assign it to the relevant OneDrive accounts or groups.
+Add both labels to the policy and assign it to the relevant Microsoft accounts (or groups).

 5. Allow up to 24 hours for the labels to propagate before they appear as available in Datamapper.